T-Necat/S2T2S/README.md

 ## ⚠️ Notes
 - GPU will be automatically detected and used when available
+- You can change the Ollama model according to your computer power or model preference
 - Large audio files are automatically divided into 5-minute segments
 - Contains automatic cleaning mechanisms for memory management
 - When running on Windows, you may need to set the `KMP_DUPLICATE_LIB_OK=TRUE` environment variable